Christmas appeal 2019: help us improve access to surgical care for children with inguinal hernia in Nepal

-Paediatric surgeons in Nepal number less than ten and serve a population of almost 29 million of which approximately 40% are children.
-They face the impossible task of treating all 5% of the children that present with this condition.
-To worsen the matter the majority of these specialists are based in the capital city Kathmandu.
-In Nepal, a child may wait over two years for what is considered an easily accessible operation in the UK.
+Paediatric surgeons in Nepal number less than 10 and serve a population of almost 29 million, of which approximately 40% are children.
+It is impossible for these surgeons to treat all 5% of the children that present with this condition, particularly when the majority of these specialists are based in the capital city, Kathmandu.
+In Nepal, a child can wait over two years for what is considered an easily accessible operation in the UK.
 In too many cases they do not receive the operation at all.

 Paediatric Inguinal Hernia Project

 This Christmas the Royal College of Surgeons (RCS) has teamed up with Health Partnership Nepal (HPN) to improve access to treatment for this condition.
-Together we will train doctors in rural Nepal to perform safe surgery for children who would not otherwise have access to curative treatment.
+Together, we will train doctors in rural Nepal to safely perform the inguinal herniotomy surgery for children who would not otherwise have access to this curative treatment.

 Each year, a rural hospital will diagnose 100 children with inguinal hernia.
 A hidden number of children die from complications of inguinal hernia because most families cannot afford or access surgery to cure this condition.